Caring for Your Loved Ones

 Many Americans assume the responsibility of caring for aging parents and loved ones.
 Their role as caregiver includes far more than running errands and assisting with daily tasks, but also helping elderly parents organize their legal documents.

 Fortunately for caregivers, the older population prioritizes estate plans, and more often than not have wills and living trusts established before needing additional care.
-According to a 2017 survey by Caring.com, 81% of seniors age 72 or older have estate plans in place.
+According to a 2022 study by Caring.com, 33% of Americans have a will or living trust.

 Cognitive decline is a natural part of aging.
 It can, however, create barriers in care.
 Be proactive and help your loved one set up a Power of Attorney (POA).
 The POA is an advance directive that allows an individual to elect a decision maker to act on their behalf, often in the event of mental or physical impairment.
 Note that there are two types of POAs: medical and financial.